Why I Refuse to Feel Miserable This New Year

 Even if it is for five minutes.
 Sometimes stopping what I’m doing, putting my phone down and just observing the world around me helps me readjust my mind set.

-Technically no one should be bored in 2018.
+Technically no one should be bored.
 There is so much available to us, so much to do.
 We only have ourselves to blame if we’re feeling bored.
 Either crack on and do something, I find a list is good for that, or enjoy the moment.
 A moment of peace and calm if you’re lucky to get those moments.